kazupon/vue-validator/README.md

 ## required

-For example, you can use `resuired` validation filter as follows.
+For example, you can use `required` validation filter as follows.

 ```html
 <form id="user-form" v-validate>